Financial-Times/o-ads/README.md

 ## Documentation
 ### Quick start
-Include o-ads in the build and and add the following markup to the page:
+Include o-ads JS and SCSS in the build and and add the following markup to the page:

 ```html
 <div class="o-ads" data-o-ads-gpt-unit-name="/6355419/Travel" data-o-ads-formats="MediumRectangle"></div>